Canadian men face Japan, looking to take a step closer to 2027 Rugby World Cup | TSN

 Canadian men face Japan, looking to take a step closer to 2027 Rugby World Cup

-Canada looks to build on its first win under new coach Steve Meehan and take a step closer to the 2027 Rugby World Cup when it takes on No. 13 Japan on Saturday in Pacific Nations Cup play.
+Canada looks to build on its first win under new coach Steve Meehan and possibly book its ticket to the 2027 Rugby World Cup when it takes on No. 13 Japan on Saturday in Pacific Nations Cup play.

 The six-team tournament doubles as a qualifier for the 2027 World Cup in Australia.